 She commissioned into the Royal Navy in December 2019, before opening to the public for the first time during the visit to Liverpool.

-They are the first new carriers built since HMS Ark Royal was scrapped in 2010.
+The Queen Elizabeth-class ships are the Royal Navy's first aircraft carriers to be built since HMS Ark Royal was scrapped in 2010.

 12 Key Facts On The Carriers

-1) The project to build HMS Queen Elizabeth and sister ship HMS Prince of Wales cost more than £6 billion.
+1) The project to build HMS Queen Elizabeth and sister ship HMS Prince of Wales cost more than £6bn.

 2) Each aircraft carrier weighs 65,000 tonnes and has a top speed of 25 knots.